Dominican Republic: 20th century (1900–1930)

 The occupation regime kept most Dominican laws and institutions and largely pacified the general population.
 The occupying government also revived the Dominican economy, reduced the nation's debt, built a road network that at last interconnected all regions of the country, and created a professional National Guard to replace the warring partisan units.
 Additionally, with grass-roots support from local communities and assistance from both Dominican and US officials, the Dominican education system expanded significantly during US occupation.
 Between 1918 and 1920, more than three hundred schools were established nationwide.
-Opposition to the occupation continued, nevertheless, and after World War I it increased in the U.S. as well.
-There, President Warren G. Harding (1921–23), Wilson's successor, worked to put an end to the occupation, as he had promised to do during his campaign.
-The U.S. government's rule ended in October 1922, and elections were held in March 1924.
+The system of forced labour used by the Marines in Haiti was largely absent in the Dominican Republic.